Party Dance

 Kate

-belts out the vocal lines Janis Joplin-style.
-Join in
+out the vocal lines Janis Joplin-style.
+Join in with the

 break! |